-Milestone spoke to the founder of Lymited, Romane Howsam, about why she felt compelled to set up the platform, which offers people the chance to buy and sell exquisite objects in the fashion, jewellery, watches, art, design, and car worlds.
-Lymited will release three themed collections a year, each carefully curated by in-house experts.
+Milestone spoke to the founder of Lymited Romane Howsam about what inspired her set up the platform, which offers people the chance to buy and sell exquisite objects in the fashion, jewellery, watches, art, design, and car worlds.
+The company will release three themed collections a year, each carefully curated by in-house experts.
 Chosen for their knowledge and extensive contacts books, Lymited’s industry insiders have their fingers firmly on the pulse – everything is hand-picked by them.
-Expect limited-editions, cool designer collabs, rare one-of-a-kinds, and the fantastical.
+Expect limited editions, cool designer colabs, one-of-a-kinds, and the fantastical.

 What inspired you to start Lymited?